VeryGoodOpenSource/dart_frog/docs/docs/deploying/google-cloud-run.md

 # Google Cloud Run Quickstart

 [Cloud Run](https://cloud.google.com/run) is a service in the [Google Cloud Platform](https://cloud.google.com/) that allows you to deploy highly scalable containerized applications using your favorite language on a fully managed serverless platform.
-You can use Cloud Run to serve requests to your Dart Frog API to the internet.
+You can use Cloud Run to serve requests from your Dart Frog API to the internet.
 This will provide:

 - Fully managed autoscaling to handle any number of requests
 - Only pay for the computing resources you use, and pay nothing when your service isn't being used